g123k/flutter-screen-theme-plugin/README.md

 ScreenTheme.darkStatusBar(platform: Platform.Android);
 ```

-Each call returns a boolean, which is `true` when the platform and the OS version supports the feature.
+Each call returns a boolean, which is `true` when the platform and the OS version support the feature.
 For the navigation bar, all calls will throw a `MissingPluginException`.

 ## Status bar

 **Compatibility**: Android (6.0+) & iOS

 On Android, it will only work with Android 6.0 (Marshmallow) and above devices.

 ## Navigation bar

 **Compatibility**: Android only

 Android 5.0 (Lollipop) and above: color

 Android 8.0 (Oreo) and above: theme (dark/light)